JorgTheunissen/Automated-Reclaimed-Window-Integration-Tool-for-Revit/README.md

 # Automated Integration of Second-Hand Windows in Revit with Dynamo

 ## Overview
-This repository contains a Dynamo script developed by **Jorg Theunissen** that automates the integration of second-hand windows into Revit models.
+This repository contains a Dynamo script that automates the integration of second-hand windows into Revit models.
 By utilizing this tool, architects, designers, and engineers can efficiently incorporate reused windows, helping to reduce material waste and calculate the Global Warming Potential (GWP) savings for sustainable construction practices.

-The initial concept for this tool originated from the **Reincarnate** project and was developed under the guidance of **Professor Timo Hartmann** at **TU Berlin**, along with support from colleagues.

 ## Features
 - **Automated Window Matching:** Matches second-hand windows to existing Revit families based on user-defined dimensional tolerances.